-Alan has recently finished his term as a Non-Executive Director of Jerónimo Martins SGPS, S.A.
+Alan recently finished his term as a Non-Executive Director of Jerónimo Martins SGPS, S.A.
 He was Chief Financial Officer of the company from 2012 to 2014 and currently chairs the company’s Internal Control Committee.
 He was the Chief Audit Executive for the Unilever Group, and also served as Chief Financial Officer of Unilever's Global Foods businesses.
-He worked for Unilever for 35 years in various finance and general management positions in Africa, Europe, and Latin America.
+He worked for Unilever for 35 years in various finance and general management positions in Africa, Europe and Latin America.

-Alan is a member of the Board of the International Federation of Accountants, is on the Board of Trustees of the International Valuation Standards Council, and is a Non-Executive Director of the UK Department for International Development and chairs its Audit & Risk Assurance Committee.
+Alan is a member of the Board and Deputy President of the International Federation of Accountants, is on the Board of Trustees of the International Valuation Standards Council, and is a Non-Executive Director of the UK Department for International Development and chairs its Audit & Risk Assurance Committee.

 Siobhán Keating is Irish but lived and worked in the UK from 1979 until her arrival in Portugal in 2001.
 Her background is in information technology within the financial services industry where she was on the board of Perpetual Investment Managements Services Ltd and subsequently was appointed Director of Software with Invesco before retiring to Portugal.
 Her three children have all attended St. Julian's School and she was Chairwoman of the Parents' Association for three years.
 Her areas of governor responsibility include strategy and bursaries and collections.

 Filipe Lowndes Marques is Portuguese and a lawyer, with strong links to the School, being a former pupil, son of a former pupil, grandson of a former governor and now father of four pupils who have all attended or currently attend St Julian's.
 Filipe has been on the Board since 2007 and has legal responsibilities, as well as being involved in the areas of campus, bursaries and policy.